bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 ## @InputValidation Annotation

 If we annotate the method with `@InputValidation` instead of `@FormValidation`, the exception `Ray\WebFormModule\Exception\ValidationException` is thrown when validation fails.
-HTML representation is not used in this case, so that it is convenient to the Web API.
+For convenience, HTML representation is not used in this case.

-When we `echo` the `error` property of the caught exception, the representation of the media type [application/vnd.error+json](https://github.com/blongden/vnd.error) is output.
+When we `echo` the `error` property of the caught exception, we can see the representation of the media type [application/vnd.error+json](https://github.com/blongden/vnd.error).

 ```php?start_inline
 http_response_code(400);